 This is the content that people actually search for – how-tos, guides and instructions.
 This type of content is designed to pull users into your channel through search results and should definitely be a part of your marketing video production strategy.
 Initially, YouTube called this ‘hygiene’ because it is about things that people need to do.
 They have since changed this to ‘help’, because that better reflects what it is/does.

 By using the three different types to complement one another, it is possible to draw an ever-increasing number of subscribers into your channel – an initial goal of any channel operator.
 How this works can be seen in the following diagram:

 How it works: building an audience with the hero, hub and hygiene/help content structure

-Your audience find Help content by searching for key words or phrases.
+Your audience finds Help content by searching for keywords or phrases.
 This leads to a gradually increasing number of subscribers.
 Having subscribed they continue to be able to access the Hub or magazine style content you share.
 Additionally, tentpole Hero content is pushed out drawing larger numbers of viewers back onto the channel.
 These videos cause the viewer numbers to spike, with subscriber numbers increasing proportionately.
 You then continue to build trust with your subscribers by sharing content which they genuinely like and value.
 We'll look at that in more depth next time.

 Whatever you are trying to achieve with your content.
 Whether you want to create a simple how-to or a multistage campaign, it's essential to set off on the right foot.
 To help you to do this, our marketing video production team created this guide to help you create briefs which are better thought out, clearer and more likely to get you the result you're after.
 Click here to download it: